Last Updated on

-This filler is best avoided.
+This ground and dried filler is best avoided.

-Cornmeal & K9 Allergies
+Cornmeal And Allergies

 Some dogs develop an allergy or bowel problems from eating too much cornmeal.
 It can contribute to coarse coats, ear infections, flaky or itchy skin and even weight problems.

 Eliminate corn, also known as maize, if you have a pet with allergy problems.
 The situation may improve.

 A grain-based dog food will always fall short of your dog’s dietary needs.
 This could eventually become apparent when their health declines.

-Bad Filler Food for Fido
+It’s A Bad Filler Food

 There’s a positive trend towards having meats as the foundation for good nutrition.
 Highly-processed products that contain too much cornmeal are out of favor and for good reason.

-When selecting foods for your dog, the choice between corn-based or meat-based food is easy.
+The choice between corn-based or meat-based food is easy.
 Make sure they get good protein which means little or no cornmeal.
 Chicken, beef, lamb, turkey, venison and fish are all great options.

 Reduce Grain, Improve Health

 Maintaining a healthy diet means spending time reading nutritional labels.
 This also holds true when choosing a quality dog food.

 If you see cornmeal, or a similar derivative, listed as a top ingredient it’s best avoided.

-Finding a Good Canine Chow
+Find a Good Canine Chow